 Kimberly enjoys performing chamber music regularly around Michigan with various groups, including the Detroit Chamber Winds and Strings, on series such as Chamber Music North, Fairlane Concert Guild, Pro Mozart, Classical Brunch in Birmingham, and the Great Lakes Chamber Music Festival.

-Near to her heart is her passion for serving others through her music both at church and around the community.
-She is passionate about teaching and sharing what God has put in her heart with her students.
-Kimberly and her husband, Bryan Kennedy, second horn of the DSO, are strongly committed to this orchestra and to this region.
+Kimberly is passionate about serving others through her music, both at church and around the community.
+She loves teaching and sharing what God has put in her heart with her students.
+Kimberly and her husband Bryan Kennedy, second horn of the DSO, are strongly committed to this orchestra and to this region.
 They believe in the future of this great organization and intend to work diligently to ensure that it remains the internationally renowned and artistically revered Detroit Symphony Orchestra.

 Kimberly and Bryan live in Plymouth with their two beautiful children, Ethan and Lauren, as well as their two dogs, cat, hamsters, fish and bunny.